Is there a secret shortcut to help us learn how to communicate with an avoidant partner?

 What Do You Say To An Avoidant Partner?

 NEVER push avoidant people to talk until they are ready for it.
+This will make them feel threatened.

 When communicating with avoidant partners, we should focus on positive reinforcement.